 When it comes to travel, I have a bit of a split personality.
 For example, I love being both in the middle of nowhere and in the middle of a very big city.
 One of my favorite big cities is London, and though I haven’t been there in years, I can clearly remember many reasons to love London.

 I was fortunate to spend several weeks in London split up over 3 visits because my father lived there.
-As the Olympics begin, these are the reasons I am remembering why this megacity of more than 8 million is a wonderful place to visit, live, or even study at an English school in London.
+As the Olympics begin, these are the reasons I am remembering why this megacity of more than 8 million is a wonderful place to visit.

 1) The vibe